 The premium price is definitely worth paying to have a more effective product.
 That is unless you are in the fortunate situation of having a free supply of wood.

 I’m fortunate enough to have an abundant supply of oak and almond wood.
 These both burn to produce excellent quantities of heat, and best of all it is free.

 Surely there are large quantities of free wood that can be collected in many areas of the country.
 It can often be seen lying on the ground.
 However, some states don’t allow firewood to be collected from certain areas.

 Transporting free wood is also discouraged since it can cause the migration of pests and diseases from one area to another.

 Remember, free is not always free.
-My wood is free, but it takes many hours collecting and cutting the wood, as well as fuel and other maintenance items for the chainsaw.
+My wood is free, but it takes many hours to collect and cut the wood, as well as fuel and other maintenance items for the chainsaw.